Steven L. Groves

-Steven L. Groves is a trial lawyer with over twenty years of experience representing seriously injured people and their families.
+Steven L. Groves is a trial lawyer with over twenty-five years of experience representing seriously injured people and their families.
 He has successfully tried cases in multiple jurisdictions including Missouri, Kansas, Illinois, Texas and Arkansas.
-He has obtained numerous six and seven figure jury verdicts and settlements for his clients in injury and wrongful death cases.
+He has obtained numerous six and seven-figure jury verdicts and settlements for his clients in injury and wrongful death cases.

 Throughout his entire career, Steve has helped hundreds of clients, including railroad employees from all crafts, get compensation for their injuries.
-Steve’s record setting FELA verdicts include the first verdict against BNSF in a claim for a retired locomotive engineer who suffered back injuries from rough-riding engines and poor seats ($1.2 million).
-In August, 2014, he obtained the largest FELA verdict in the State of Kansas ($3.1 million) for a client with back injuries.
-Other trial results include a jury verdict of $1.7 million for his client, a locomotive engineer with back injuries and a verdict of $482,000 for a conductor with an elbow injury.
+Steve’s record-setting FELA verdicts include the first verdict against BNSF in a claim for a retired locomotive engineer who suffered back injuries from rough-riding engines and poor seats ($1.2 million).
+In 2015 he obtained the largest FELA verdict in the State of Missouri ($4.4 million).
+In 2018 he set records for personal injury verdicts in two separate Missouri Counties ($2.5 Million and $750,000- in service).
+Other trial results include a jury verdict of $1.7 million for his client, a locomotive engineer from Kansas with back injuries, as well as a verdict of $482,000 for a conductor with an elbow injury.

 Steve has the highest possible “AV Preeminent” rating from Martindale-Hubbell and has received a number of awards over the years, including being selected as a Super Lawyer in Missouri and Kansas.
 He is a member of the American Association for Justice and Past Chair of the Rail Law Section.
 He serves on the Board of Governors for the Missouri Association of Trial Attorneys and is a member of the Illinois Trial Lawyers Association, and the Missouri, Illinois and Kansas Bar Associations.
-He is also a member of the Academy of Rail Labor Attorneys.
-He was elected by the lawyers in the 22nd Circuit of the State of Missouri (City of St. Louis) to serve as judicial commissioner as part of the Missouri non-partisan court plan.
+He was elected a Judicial Commissioner by the lawyers in the 22nd Circuit of the State of Missouri (City of St. Louis) and served a six-year term as part of the Missouri non-partisan court plan.

-Steve graduated from the University of Iowa in 1989 and received a J.D., with honors, from Saint Louis University School of Law in 1992.
+Steve graduated from the University of Iowa and received a J.D., with honors, from Saint Louis University School of Law.